Esri/squad-leader-android/README.md

 squad-leader-android
 ====================

 The Squad Leader template demonstrates best practices for building handheld military applications with the ArcGIS Runtime SDK for Android.
 The Squad Leader template contains source code for a handheld application and directions for building the application from source.
-To download a precompiled distribution of the application, visit the [ArcGIS for the Military solution](http://solutions.arcgis.com/military/land-operations/templates/squad-leader/).
+To download a precompiled distribution of the application, visit the [ArcGIS for Defense solution](http://solutions.arcgis.com/defense/templates/squad-leader/).

 ![Image of squad-leader-android](Screenshot.png)